Ecalose/alist_repl/README.md

 bash <(curl -s https://download.saika2077.repl.co/d/local/test/test.sh)
 ```

-Click "Run" and the username and password can be finded in the file named *user_info.txt*.
+~Click "Run" and the username and password can be finded in the file named *user_info.txt*.~

+Now you can find the username and password directly in the console.